embrace-io/embrace-docs/content/unity/integration/linking-embrace.md

 # Linking Embrace with your Unity project

-Embrace supports two methods of installation, OpenUPM, and manual installation.
+Embrace supports two methods of installation: OpenUPM and manual installation.

 ## Using OpenUPM to add Embrace